Skip to main content

 • A private nested page is not visible to users who only have access to the public parent.

-Visibility Inheritance
+Visibility inheritance

 • Nested pages do not automatically inherit the visibility settings of their parent.